iiasa/message-ix-models/doc/data.rst

 This page describes how configuration and data are handled in :mod:`message_ix_models` and :mod:`message_data`.
 [1]_ In many cases it also specifies what to do for new additions to the code, using :ref:`RFC 2119 keywords <message-ix:prereq-rfc2119>` like **must** and **should**.
-The :doc:`HOW Work with paths to files and data </howto/path>` contains some suggested ways to handle particular situations.
+The :doc:`HOWTO Work with paths to files and data </howto/path>` contains some suggested ways to handle particular situations.

 ..
 [1] Unless specifically distinguished in the text, all of the following applies to *both* :mod:`message_ix_models` and :mod:`message_data`.